detectivesifat/downloadyoutubevideos/README.md

 | Entire Playlist                     | `yt-dlp --yes-playlist "URL"` |
 | Specific Resolution (e.g., 720p)    | `yt-dlp -S "res:720" "URL"` |

+**The file will be downloaded to C:/user/yourusername/**

 ## Automated Way

-Simply download the file and run it as Administrator.
+Simply download the file and run it (not as Administrator).

 Tips: Keep the file in a separate folder.